Framstag/libosmscout/README.md

 Supported platforms:
 * 32bit or 64 bit platforms in general are supported.
-* Requires a C++11 aware compiler.
+* Requires a compiler that supports C++11.
-* Linux using recent version of gcc or clang.
+* Linux using recent versions of gcc or clang.
-* Mac OS X and iOS using XCode.
+* Mac OS X and iOS using XCode/clang.
-* Windows using MinGW or Visual Studio 2015.
+* Windows using MinGW-based gcc compiler or Visual Studio 2015.
 * Android did work a while ago but is currently untested.
 Should work, if the compiler is C++11 aware.